stephluooo/League-Performance-Prediction/README.md

 ### Bivariate Analysis: DPM vs. Team KPM by League

 The scatter plot below depicts the relationship between Damage per Minute (DPM) and Team Kills per Minute (KPM) across the four tier-one leagues (LPL, LCK, LEC, and LCS).
 Points are color-coded by league, providing a visual comparison of team performance metrics.
 The plot reveals a clustering pattern: higher DPM values often correspond to higher KPM values, indicating more aggressive gameplay styles.
-Among the leagues, LPL exhibits a broader distribution in DPM and KPM, further emphasizing its fast-paced gameplay dynamics compared to others.
+Among the leagues, LPL exhibits a broader distribution in DPM and KPM, further emphasizing its action-packed gameplay dynamics compared to others.

 <iframe src="scatter_dpm_kpm.html" width="800" height="600" frameborder="0"></iframe>

-### Pivot Table
+### Interesting Aggregates

 This pivot table is directly relevant to the research question as it compares key metrics of “action-packed” gameplay—Damage Per Minute (DPM) and Kills Per Minute (KPM)—across the tier-one leagues (LCK, LCS, LEC, and LPL).
 The mean values provide insights into the average intensity of gameplay, while the maximum values highlight the potential for peak activity.
 Notably, the LPL leads in both mean KPM (0.84) and maximum KPM (1.90), indicating it consistently features the most high-energy and engaging games.
-This analysis supports the hypothesis that the LPL is the most action-packed league.

 |   ('mean', 'game dpm') |   ('mean', 'game kpm') |   ('max', 'game dpm') |   ('max', 'game kpm') |
 |-----------------------:|-----------------------:|----------------------:|----------------------:|